yoctoproject/poky/documentation/ref-manual/devtool-reference.rst

    $ devtool status

-Following is sample output after using
+Here is sample output after using
 :ref:`devtool add <ref-manual/devtool-reference:adding a new recipe to the workspace layer>` to create and add the ``mtr_0.86.bb`` recipe to the ``workspace`` directory::